 - created a national membership program.

-We would be very grateful if you can help us to help our fellow Australians through donations or support of our fundraising ventures to raise the much-needed funds required.
+We would be very grateful if you could help us to help our fellow Australians through donations or support of our fundraising ventures to raise the much-needed funds required.
 Please visit our donate/shop page to see how you can help.
-Maybe you can assist our Association directly or perhaps refer our organisation to other contacts you know who may be able to assist us achieve our goal.
+You could help our Association directly or refer our organisation to other contacts you know who can help us achieve our goal.